MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 401,98,"PS5"
 ```

+{:start="4"}
 4. Child 172 has been very naughty.
 Change their `nice` status in the `child` table.

 5. Child 172 will no longer be getting their original gift.
 Make sure they now get a `Lump of coal`.

-6. Display the child ID, forename, and surname of everyone who will recieve a `Chad Valley Wooden Pizza` from Santa.
+6. Display the child ID, forename, and surname of everyone who will receive a `Chad Valley Wooden Pizza` from Santa.

 7. Display the forename of everyone who shares your surname and show what gifts they will receive.
 Order the names alphbetically.